HicoMcD/Profile/Readme.md

 Project's showcased range from the Architectural-Engineering-Construction (AEC) industry to the Web3 space utilising many different tools between both the industries to help complete these projects.

 :building_construction: :construction:
-This webpage is a work in progress and alwasy under construction that I aim to continuely update as my career progresses.
+This webpage is a work in progress and always under construction which I aim to continuously update as my career progresses.

 ## Tools and Technology: